lebe-dev/mr-janitor/README.md

 ### 1. Directory item - Total size at least as in previous item

-Current directory item has total file size at least as previous item.
+Current directory item has total size at least as previous directory item.

 How to enable: